Skip to main content

 2. Entity resolution (finding the right record)

-3. Connected results (structure, not isolated text)
+3. Connected results

 “Show me every job Engineer Patel completed for Tesco in the last twelve months, and how each one went.”